brehaut/picoparse/README.markdown

 # picoparse

-> "Yo dawg, I heard you like parsing…"

 Picoparse is a very small parser / scanner library for Python.
 It is built to make constructing parsers  straight forward, and without the complications regular expressions bring to the table.
 The design is inspired by the